 Digitizing paper manifests is a typical example of a process that can be disrupted by human error within the industry, and is easily resolved with mobile data collection.

 Instant and accurate cargo scanning means an end to hours of tiresome and error-filled manual data entries.
-Instead of typing your daily records into your database, a mobile device can upload all of your scan data to the backend of your supply chain management (SCM) or warehouse management system (WMS) in an instant.
+Instead of typing your daily records into your database or carrying single-use scanning devices for complex barcodes, a mobile device can simply upload all of your scan data to the backend of your supply chain management (SCM) or warehouse management system (WMS) in an instant.